 We have an excellent and established track record of progression to employment.
-Students successfully completing the course will have the opportunity to gain employment and enter professions in the creative arts industry in a variety of related areas.
-Possible progression or career routes in:
+Students successfully completing the course will have the opportunity to gain employment and enter professions in the creative digital media industry in a variety of related areas.
+Possible progression or career routes include: